elhadjindongo/miniDhl_Backend/README.md

 #ENGLISH

-1-Visit the architecture folder where you can find the architecture of classes with UML classes.
-You can find all the entites/classes/models, DAO's classes, services classes & all Rest Controllers
+1-Visit the architecture folder where you can find the architecture of classes modelized with UML.
+You can find all the entites/classes/models, repositories, services,& all Rest Controllers

 2-H2 database was used so you can clone the project & excecute it whithout any neccessary configuration.